""

 What is NAEYC?

 The National Association for the Education of Young Children (NAEYC) is a professional organization dedicated to promoting high-quality early learning for all young children.
-Walden is a proud year-round sponsor of NAEYC, and the coursework in its BS in Early Childhood Studies program is aligned with NAEYC standards.
+Walden is a proud year-round sponsor of NAEYC, and the coursework in our BS in Early Childhood Studies program is aligned with NAEYC standards.

 Why is technology in early childhood classrooms important?